How Can Therapy Help with Anxiety?

 building confidence and distress tolerance through gradual, supportive exposure

-Over time, this work helps create a different relationship with anxiety, one that feels more manageable, flexible, and grounded.
+Over time, this work helps to create a different relationship with anxiety, one that feels more manageable, flexible, and grounded.

 Internal Family Systems (IFS) for Anxiety

 From an IFS perspective, anxiety isn’t something to get rid of.
-It is something to understand.
+It is something to get curious about.
+What we call anxiety can be viewed as a part of you that is working hard to anticipate danger and keep you safe.

-What we often call anxiety is actually a protective part of you, working hard to anticipate danger and keep you safe.
-These parts tend to be future-oriented and hypervigilant, scanning for what could go wrong and trying to stay one step ahead through “what if” thinking.
+These parts can be future-oriented and hypervigilant.
+They might be scanning for cues of what could go wrong and trying to stay one step ahead through “what if” thinking.
+At their core is a simple belief:

 If I can anticipate everything, I can prevent something bad from happening.